 Black children, mostly boys, were missing and found dead throughout Atlanta.
-In some cases they were strangled, in others stabbed and shot.
+In some cases, they were strangled.
+In others, they were stabbed and shot.

 Monica Kaufman Pearson, then a nightly anchor on WSB-TV, would come on television every night and recite the common phrase:

-And though that phrase was used across the nation, in Atlanta, particularly in 1979, it had more resonance.
+And though that phrase was used across the nation, it had more resonance in Atlanta, particularly in 1979.

 Knowing where your children were at night (and during the day) became a mission for the entire city, not just a neighborhood, a block or a housing project.
 The entire city was put on notice.

 “As an anchor, during those days you had two responsibilities: to let people know what was going on and to educate children and their families on how to be safe,” said Pearson, who was just Kaufman at the time.